Hirak (Algeria): December 2019

 On 6 December, crowds in Algiers, Constantine, Oran, and in Kabylie were massive, calling for a boycott of the elections scheduled for the following week and for a general strike starting on 8 December.

 The presidential election was held on 12 December 2019, despite wide popular opposition, with a turnout of 8% according to the Rally for Culture and Democracy or 39.88% officially, with Abdelmadjid Tebboune officially elected in the first round with 58.13% of the valid votes.
-During the three days around the election, 11–13 December 1200 protestors were detained by the authorities according to the CNLD.
+During the three days around the election, 11–13 December 1200 protesters were detained by the authorities according to the CNLD.
 Later in December, the CNLD estimated that according to its records, 180 prisoners of conscience remained in prison, either under remand or serving sentences.

 Gaid Salah suffered a heart attack on the morning of 23 December 2019 and was rushed to a military hospital in Algiers, where he died a few hours later.
 He was 79 years old.
 His last public appearance was four days earlier when he received the National Order of Merit from President Abdelmadjid Tebboune.

 January 2020

 In the first week of January 2020, the new president elected in the mostly boycotted election, Abdelmadjid Tebboune, appointed Abdelaziz Djerad as prime minister and the rest of his cabinet mostly consisting of ministers of the previous government under Bensalah as acting president and Ahmed Gaid Salah as de facto leader of Algeria.
 On 2 January, 76 prisoners of conscience detained because of their protest actions were released, some of them conditionally.
 Protests continued.

 On 15 January, 13 detainees held in El-Harrach prison since 1 March 2019 started a hunger strike, with the aim of getting a fair trial.
 Their cases had rested frozen for 10 months and their court appearances were scheduled for 16 March 2020.

-In the 17 January Hirak protest marches, twenty of the first protestors to arrive in the morning were arrested in Algiers.
+In the 17 January Hirak protest marches, twenty of the first protesters to arrive in the morning were arrested in Algiers.
 As of 18 January 2020, Youth Action Rally (RAJ) estimated that a total of at least 100 Hirak prisoners of conscience were being held in Algerian prisons, while the CNLD estimated that 120 or more Hirak prisoners remained under detention.